wur-bioinformatics/introduction-to-bioinformatics/week5.md

 The most established method is PacBio single molecule real time (SMRT) sequencing.
 Compared to other methods it does not include a PCR step to amplify the signal of the template DNA.
+Instead it amplifies the light emmitted when a labelled nucleotide is inserted.

 (w5box5)=
-::::{admonition} Box 5: PacBio sequencing
+::::{admonition} Box 5.5: PacBio sequencing
 :class: tip
 PacBio sequencing does not amplify the template fragment prior to sequencing, instead it makes clever use of the structure of SMRT-cells to amplify the